jimihunter2002/api-automation/README.md

 1. clone repo from location : <github_url>
 2. for testing endpoints on adhoc basis.
 Use postman or any other application.
 In this instance REST client was used in VS Code IDE.
-3. navigate to project root <seccl> folder and create settings.json file in .vscode folder and set environment variables to be used in the requests.
+3. navigate to project root <api-automation> folder and create settings.json file in .vscode folder and set environment variables to be used in the requests.
 4. Any variable referenced in the requests with `{{}}` must be set in the `settings.json` file as environment variables